 Unfortunately, these points provide the justification, but not a solution to the problems that result from all the unethical business behavior out there.

 What Can Be Done?

 If you’re running a business, you likely have customers or clients, and the first step is simple: do not do anything to these people that you would not want done to you.

 I’ll give you an example (one that started a bit of a debate on Twitter the other day): I hate pop-ups on websites.
 I simply can’t stand them.
-If a site has one, I’ll never visit again (if I like the content, I’ll just read articles from my RSS feed reader).
-To me they have all the noxious-charm of a TV commercial but with less content.
-The message I see is “yes I will give you stuff, but it’s not free, your time is mine.”
+If a site has one, I’ll never visit again; they bug me that much.
+To me, pop-ups have all the noxious-charm of a TV commercial but with less content.
+The message I see is, “Your time is mine.”

 Seth Godin would call this ‘interruption marketing,’ as opposed to the preferable ‘permission marketing.’